Advanced Domain Intelligence for Security: Passive DNS, WHOIS and Threat Hunting

 What is SSL/TLS certificate fingerprinting and how does it support attribution?

-What tools are best for domain intelligence analysis?
+Which tools are best for domain intelligence analysis?

-Professional-grade domain intelligence tools include: Shodan for IP-based infrastructure discovery, VirusTotal for aggregated security intelligence, Censys for certificate and host analysis, SecurityTrails for WHOIS and DNS historical data, and Passive Total for pDNS and threat correlation.
-For free options, DomainTools, SpyOnWeb, and MXToolbox provide basic WHOIS and DNS lookups.
-For at-scale OSINT investigations, integrated platforms like Espectro consolidate these data sources and add verification layers, reducing the time spent switching between tools.
+Professional domain intelligence tools include: Shodan for IP-based infrastructure discovery, VirusTotal for aggregated security intelligence, Censys for certificate and host analysis, SecurityTrails for historical WHOIS and DNS data, and PassiveTotal for pDNS and threat correlation.
+For free options, DomainTools, SpyOnWeb and MXToolbox provide basic WHOIS and DNS lookups.
+For OSINT investigations at scale, integrated platforms like espectrosint consolidate these data sources and add verification layers, reducing the time spent switching between tools.

 What is infrastructure mapping and why does it matter?